billgraziano/ScriptSqlConfig/README.md

 The following instance level objects are scripted:

-* Logins These are scripted with the proper SID and the hashed password.
+* Logins These are scripted with the proper SID and optionally the hashed password.
 * Jobs
 * Linked servers
 * Audits